atooms-mirror/atooms/README.md

     trajectory.write(system)
 ```

+atooms has a generic simulation interface that abstracts out most of the common parts of particle-based simulations.
+The actual simulation code is wrapped by a simulation backend that exposes a minimal but consistent interface.
+This enables one to develop more complex simulation frameworks (e.g., [parallel tempering](https://framagit.org/atooms/parallel_tempering)) that are essentially decoupled from the underlying simulation code.

-We can now run a short simulation with the RUMD backend, using a Lennard-Jones potential:
+Here we can now a short molecular dynamics simulation with the RUMD backend, using a Lennard-Jones potential:
 ```python
 import rumd
 from atooms.backends.rumd import RUMD